-- ESA BIC Application Template – Cover Letter and Requirement Checklist, v5.5, 04.09.2025
+BIC-0003 - ESA BIC Application Template – Cover Letter and Requirement Checklist, v5.3, 08.04.2025

-ESA BIC Northern Germany - Issue B, 27/05/2025
+ESA BIC Northern Germany - Issue B, 04/09/2025

 [Please insert information as requested and remove all blue text including brackets “[“ and “]” before submitting the document.
 In the requirements checklists, ensure that the word "compliant” is inserted at relevant places and remove it in case of not being compliant.]